katherin26/Aws-Practice/AWS-certified-Cloud-Practicioner/IAM.md

    - Use Access Keys for Programmatic Access (CLI/SDK)
    - Audit permissions of your account with the IAM Credentials Report.
    - Never share IAM Users & Access Keys.

+9. **SHARED RESPONSIBILITY MODEL FOR IAM**

+   NOTE: **AWS**

+   - Infrastructure (global network security).
+   - Configuration and vulnerability analysis.
+   - Compliance Validation.

+   NOTE: **YOU**

+   - Users, Groups, Roles, Policies management and monitoring.
+   - Enable MFA on all accounts.
+   - Rotable all your keys often.
+   - Use IAM tools to apply appropriate permissions.
+   - Analyze access patterns & review permissions.